 - Brown and black spots on the edges of leaves.

-- Leaves will start folding as they require lots of water due to excessive evaporation.
+- Leaves will start folding as they require lots of water due to excessive transpiration.

-- The soil will be dry and will cause underwatering consequences.
+- The soil will be dry and will cause underwatering issues.

 - Leaves will be dry and crispy from excess heat.